Wendell Pierce: Stage

 Pierce has been in numerous stage productions.
 He was lauded for his performance as Holt Fay in Queenie at the John F. Kennedy Center.
 He has performed on Broadway in staged productions of The Piano Lesson, Serious Money, and The Boys of Winter.
 He has performed off-Broadway in The Cherry Orchard (for which he was nominated for a VIV Award for Lead Actor), Waiting for Godot (which was set on a New Orleans rooftop post-Hurricane Katrina), and Broke-ology performed at Lincoln Center for the Performing Arts.
 Other performances include Cymbeline (at The Public Theater), The Good Times Are Killing Me, Two Gentlemen of Verona, Tis Pity She's a Whore, and Ms. Ever's Boys performed at the ACT Theatre.

-Pierce is also a theater producer and produced the Broadway show, Clybourne Park.
+Pierce is also a theater producer, and produced the Broadway show, Clybourne Park.
 The show was nominated for four Tony Awards; and won the Tony Award for Best Play in 2012.
 In 2015, Pierce returned to the stage to star in the Billie Holiday Theatre production of Jackie Alexander's Brothers from the Bottom in New York.

 In 2019, Pierce starred in the acclaimed Arthur Miller play Death of a Salesman at the Young Vic Theatre in London and its successful transfer to the West End.
 For this performance, he received a nomination for the Olivier Award for Best Actor.
-The show made its Broadway transfer in 2022 returning with Pierce and Sharon D. Clarke, and Andre De Shields.
+The show made its Broadway transfer in 2022, returning with Pierce, Sharon D. Clarke, and Andre De Shields.
 In December 2022, on one of the nights of its production run, a woman disrupted the beginning of Act 2, shouting at the stage.
-Pierce tried to calm her down from the stage, and reportedly was patient in his attempts to calm her down.
-She was eventually escorted out of the building by authorities and the play's producers issued a statement writing, "We're grateful to the entire team at the Hudson Theatre for working together to resolve the situation and resume the performance as quickly as possible."
+Pierce tried to calm her down from the stage.
+She was eventually escorted out of the building by authorities and the play's producers issued a statement saying, "We're grateful to the entire team at the Hudson Theatre for working together to resolve the situation and resume the performance as quickly as possible."
 Videos of the event and Pierce's attempts to reason with the patron went viral online.
+Pierce received a Tony Award nomination for the production.

 Radio

-In 2009, Pierce became the host of the nationally syndicated, Peabody Award-winning radio program, Jazz at Lincoln Center, which featured live recordings from Jazz at Lincoln Center's House of Swing.
-That show was replaced by Jazz Night in America from NPR, hosted by jazz bassist Christian McBride.
+In 2009, Pierce became the host of the nationally syndicated, Peabody Award-winning radio program Jazz at Lincoln Center, which featured live recordings from Jazz at Lincoln Center's House of Swing.

 Music

 In 2016, Pierce started appearing on several albums recorded in New Orleans.
-He recorded the song "Make America Great Again" with Delfeayo Marsalis in 2016, one song with Kermit Ruffins on Irvin Mayfield's 2017 album, A Beautiful World, and one with Stanton Moore on his 2017 album, With You In Mind.
+He recorded the song "Make America Great Again" with Delfeayo Marsalis in 2016, one song with Kermit Ruffins on Irvin Mayfield's 2017 album A Beautiful World, and one with Stanton Moore on his 2017 album With You In Mind.

 In 2020, Pierce recorded "The Ever Fonky Lowdown" with Wynton Marsalis.